DataArtifex/.github/profile/README.md

 ## Overview

 The way too common practice of publishing data as downloadable files or in traditional databases, with little documentation and no APIs, is a flawed approach.
-It leads to users spending the majority of their time data wrangling and machines struggling to understand or take intelligent action on the data.
+It leads to users spending the majority of their time data wrangling and prevents machines from understanding or taking intelligent actions on the data.

 We aim to address this by building open-source tools promoting *metadata/API-first* data management practices.